Humberd/forgottenserver-ts-scripting/README.md

 ## How to use?

+### Development mode

 There are 2 helper scripts you can run side by side

 * Transpiling Typescript to Lua:

+It watches for changes in `./ts-lua` directory and transpiles them to Lua.

 ```bash
 npm run build-ts:watch